amitxv/PC-Tuning/docs/physical-setup.md

 - Avoid tower/air coolers due to limited cooling potential and lack of space for fans to cool other components

-- Consider mounting a fan over VRMs, CPU backplate, storage devices, PCH and other hot spots
+- Consider mounting a fan over VRMs, CPU backplate, storage devices, PCH, NIC and other hot spots

 - Mount your AIO properly